codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 **How to**

-> Note:
-> Hybrid runtime installation starts by checking network connectivity and the K8s cluster server version.
-  To skip these tests, pass the `--skip-cluster-checks` flag.

 1. Do one of the following:
   * If this is your first hybrid runtime installation, in the Welcome page, select **+ Install Runtime**.